aguchaves/meli-project-BE/README.md

 [Repository](https://github.com/aguchaves/meli-project)

 **mapItems.js**

-Function created to map and return a list of products, using MercadoLibre api
+Function created to map and return a list of products, using MercadoLibre api.

 **mapDetail.js**

-Function created to map and return details of a particular item from a list of products of MercadoLibre api
+Function created to map and return details of a particular item from a list of products of MercadoLibre api.

 **index.js**

 This is the root file, where the middlewares are declared and the router to manage items requests.

 ## Requirements